 SWCS collaborates with scientists and policymakers to produce results-oriented guidance for conservation stakeholders.
 We engage government and nongovernment partners in conversation through conferences, hold blue-ribbon panels, and provide recommendations to legislative committees.
 Issues of interest include farm bill conservation programs, climate change policy, conservation compliance, and research funding.

-Our Washington, DC, representative, John Peterson, tracks legislative issues to inform our membership of current political action and serves as a link to lawmakers and other national conservation organizations.
+Our Special Projects and Policy Director tracks legislative issues to inform our membership of current political action and serves as a link to lawmakers and other national conservation organizations.

 The SWCS Science and Policy Committee meets monthly to present and discuss topics of current and ongoing interest within the scientific community.
 The committee’s work includes the creation of topic-specific task forces, publication of journal articles and white papers, and guidance for the annual conference planning committee.
 Past committee meeting minutes and presentations are available to the public, and all members are invited to join this active committee.
 Contact email@example.com for more information.

 Through grant-funded conservation education and implementation efforts, SWCS promotes innovative practices that foster the science of soil, water, and related natural resources management to achieve sustainability.